 Optimise With Rankbrain in Mind

-If you are serious about SEO lead generation, understanding how to optimize your web pages with Google RankBrain in mind is key.
+If you are serious about SEO lead generation, understanding how to optimise your web pages with Google RankBrain in mind is key.
 If you’ve been in the SEO industry for some time, you’re probably used to Google’s landscape-shifting algorithm updates.
-In 2016, Google announced that they would be launching a new algorithm update that would have a large effect on its search results with Google RankBrain.
+In 2016, Google announced that they would be launching a new algorithm update that would significantly affect its search results with Google RankBrain.

 - Organic Click-Through-Rate (CTR).
-Of the people that see your website listed in the search results, how many are actually clicking through to your webpage?
+Of the people who see your website listed in the search results, how many are actually clicking through your web page?
 If you perform well, you are more likely to get pushed up in the rankings.
 If you don’t, you are likely to go down.

 - Bounce Rate.
 When a user does arrive on your website through organic search, how long do they stay?
-If they leave immediately before interacting with your page (known as a bounce), this increases your bounce rate.
-This shows Google that the content on your page may not be what the users were expecting when they clicked on it.
+If they leave immediately before interacting with your page (known as a bounce), your bounce rate increases.
+This shows Google that your page’s content may not be what the users were expecting when they clicked on it.

-- Time On Site.
-Taking the same concept a step further, the time that they end up spending on your page matters for RankBrain optimization as well.
+- Time On-Site.
+Taking the same concept a step further, the time that they end up spending on your page matters for RankBrain optimisation as well.
 Keeping them on your page for longer periods of time than your competition shows that your content was useful and interesting to their audience — something they want to reward.

 Create Supplementary Media For Distribution

 To make a piece of long-form content stretch farther, try to include supplementary media that you can distribute on various platforms around the web along with it.
-Some people like to call this process “atomizing” content.
-You’ve already conducted the research, so you might as well get as much out of that research as you can and make “atomized” pieces of the main content.
+Some people like to call this process “atomising” content.
+You’ve already conducted the research, so you might as well get as much out of that research as you can and make “atomised” pieces of the main content.

 Use the information that you have gathered to help you put together: